-Day 08: Transfer to Museum at the Lowest Pace on Earth - Lots Cave - Half day volunteer with Zikra including lunch - Overnight at the hotel at Dead Sea
+Day 07: Transfer to Museum at the Lowest Place on Earth at the foot of Lots Cave, half day volunteer with Zikra including lunch - Overnight at Dead Sea

-Depart Wadi Fynan to visit The Museum at the Lowest Place on Earth The Museum at the Lowest Place on Earth is designed and managed by Greek Archaeologist Konstantinos Politis, who discovered Lot's Cave.
+Depart Wadi Feynan to visit The Museum at the Lowest Place on Earth The Museum at the Lowest Place on Earth is designed and managed by Greek Archaeologist Konstantinos Politis, who discovered Lot's Cave.
 Lot, the nephew of Abraham, features repeatedly in the colourful annals of the Dead Sea's southern shores.
-Lot's Cave, just past the Lisan Peninsula, is where he and his daughters apparently lived after fleeing the destruction of Sodom and Gomorrah.
+Lot's Cave, just past the

+Lisan Peninsula, is where he and his daughters apparently lived after fleeing the destruction of Sodom and Gomorrah.
 Lot's wife famously turned into a pillar of salt after looking back at the smoldering city.
-In an eyebrowraising incident of incest that's remarkable even for the Bible, Lot's two daughters spiked their father's drink, had sex with him and then nine months later gave birth to his grandsons/sons Moab and Ben-Ammi, the forefathers of the Moabite and Ammonite peoples.
+In an eyebrow-raising incident of incest that's remarkable even for the Bible, Lot's two daughters spiked their father's drink, had sex with him and then nine months later gave birth to his grandsons/sons Moab and Ben-Ammi, the forefathers of the Moabite and Ammonite peoples.
 The cave, a 10-minute climb up a steep flight of steps, is surrounded by the ruins of a small Byzantine church (5th to 8th centuries), a reservoir and some mosaics, which were excavated by the British Museum.
 Remains from the cave date to the early Bronze Age (3300-2000 BC) and an inscription in the cave mentions Lot by name.